Sanali209/UCore/docs/domain-driven-architecture.md

 # Domain-Driven Architecture Guide

-This guide explains the domain-driven design (DDD) principles applied in UCore and how they shape the framework's structure and extensibility.
+This guide explains the domain-driven design (DDD) principles applied in UCore and how they shape the UCoreFrameworck's structure and extensibility.

 ---